NagasonicDev/Alkatraz/README.md

 - **Fireball**: Shoots a fireball, exploding and dealing damaging to entities and blocks.
 - **Water Sphere**: Summons a slow-moving water ball that does damage to entities.
 - **Air Burst**: Shoots out a burst of air, pushing back all enemies.
+- **Earth Throw**: Throws a chunk of the ground at enemies, launching them into the air.
+Caster must be touching the ground for the spell to activate.
 - **Lesser Heal**: Heals a target(look at a player) or yourself(shift) by a small amount of health.
 (1-2.5 hearts, depending on Light Affinity)
 - **Fire Blast**: Shoots a large fireball, harshly damaging entities, and igniting the surroundings.